 Other Community Benefits

-In response to villagers’ requests and needs, other types of benefits AlTo has provided in Tompotika include roof and floor tiles for repairs to the local mosque, a bicycle for guards to travel to and from the maleo nesting ground, cloth shopping bags to replace the common but destructive plastic ones, trash receptacles, and two beautiful mural paintings celebrating the wildlife and natural heritage that folks are working to protect.
+In response to villagers’ requests and needs, other types of benefits AlTo has provided in Tompotika include roof and floor tiles for repairs to the local mosque, a bicycle for guards to travel to and from the maleo nesting ground, cloth shopping bags to replace the common but destructive plastic ones, and convenient trash receptacles.